CrescentKohana/TohsakaBot/README.md

 ## Installation & running
 - Enable Privileged Gateway Intents here: `https://discord.com/developers/applications/<id>/bot`
-- Install Ruby ([rbenv](https://github.com/rbenv/rbenv) recommended for Linux) and MariaDB
+- Install Ruby ([rbenv](https://github.com/rbenv/rbenv) recommended for Linux), and MariaDB/MySQL **or** SQLite3

+- **If MariaDB/MySQL**:
   - Use these SQL commands to create user and database for the bot.
 Remember to change USERNAMEs and PASSWORD.
     ```
     CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';
     CREATE DATABASE IF NOT EXISTS tohsaka CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
     GRANT ALL PRIVILEGES on tohsaka.* to 'USERNAME'@'localhost';
     FLUSH privileges;
     ```
+  - Run the following command in the root dir of the bot to populate the database with tables: `mysql -u USERNAME -p tohsaka < mysql_schema.sql`
+- **If SQLite3**:
-- Switch to the root folder of the bot and run the following command to populate the database with tables:
+  - Run the following command in the root dir of the bot to populate the database with tables: `sqlite3 data/tohsaka.db < sqlite_schema.sql`.
+The commands found inside `sqlite_schema.sql` can also be executed through SQLite Browser.
-   `mysql -u USERNAME -p tohsaka < structure.sql`

 - Install bundler: `gem install bundler`
 - Run `bundle install` to install required gems.
-- _On Windows, if installing the mysql2 gem fails, install it separetely with:_
+- _On Windows, if installing the mysql2 gem fails, install it separately with:_
    `gem install mysql2 -- '--with-mysql-lib="C:\devkit\MariaDB 10.5\lib" --with-mysql-include="C:\devkit\MariaDB 10.5\include"'`
 - Start the bot by running `bundle exec ruby run.rb`.
 - Bot can be invited to a server with the following URL (**remember to change the CLIENT_ID**):